ochnios/switch-ai/.ai/general/ui-plan.md

 5. User types content → presses "Send" → UI sends `POST /conversations` (new conversation flow) with payload {content, model}.
 6. Backend: creates conversation, saves user message, calls OpenRouter, saves assistant message, generates title (2-4 words) → returns conversation + messages.
 7. UI: sets `activeConversationId` to the newly created id, refreshes conversations list (GET /conversations), renders messages; displays `model_name` under the response and updates token counter.
-8. User can click the Branch icon on any message → select `full` or `summary` → UI calls `POST /conversations/{id}/messages/{id}/branch` → on success, sets activeConversationId to the new branch and fetches its messages.
+8. User can click the Branch icon on any message → dropdown menu appears with two options: "Create branch with full history" or "Create branch with summary" → user selects one → UI immediately calls `POST /conversations/{id}/messages/{id}/branch` with the chosen type → on success, sets activeConversationId to the new branch and fetches its messages.

 ***